-Before submitting the manuscript, author(s) should check the following list:
+Before submitting the manuscript, the author(s) should check the following list:

 The submission file is in Microsoft Word file (MS Word) format.

-Manuscript has been made in the light of Journal’s author guidelines.
+The manuscript has been made in the light of the Journal’s author guidelines.

 Author(s) did not mention his or her name and affiliation in the main text

-All the articles published in the Journal of Education in Black Sea Region (JEBS) are open access and the copyright for the articles are retained by the authors.
-The Copyright Policy elucidates the rights related to publication and circulation of an article.
-It exemplifies the rules related to the publishing, distributing and using the articles or eBooks by the publisher, authors and the general public/readers.
+All the articles published in the Journal of Education in Black Sea Region (JEBS) are open access and the copyright for the articles is retained by the authors.
+The Copyright Policy elucidates the rights related to the publication and circulation of an article.
+It exemplifies the rules related to the publishing, distributing and using of the articles or eBooks by the publisher, authors and the general public/readers.